 How Language Barriers Cost International Creditors Money in the UAE

-Here's something most international creditors learn the hard way: a demand letter in English, sent to a company whose decision-maker reads Arabic, achieves precisely nothing.
+A demand letter in English, sent to a company whose decision-maker reads Arabic, achieves precisely nothing.
 It sits in a pile.
-It gets forwarded to someone who also doesn't prioritise it.
-Eventually, your statute of limitations starts looking uncomfortably close.
+It gets forwarded to someone who also doesn’t prioritise it.
+Effective multilingual collection isn’t just about translation.
+It’s about cultural context, negotiation style, and knowing which language to use at which stage of the process.

 The Languages That Matter in UAE Debt Collection